FIRE-3DV: Framework-Independent Rendering Engine for 3D Graphics using Vulkan: Abstract

 \section{Abstract}

 Interactive dynamic simulators are an accelerator for developing novel robotic control algorithms and complex systems involving humans and robots.
-In user training and synthetic data generation applications, a high-fidelity visualization of the simulation is essential.
-Visual fidelity is dependent on the quality of the computer graphics algorithms used to render the simulated scene.
-Furthermore, the rendering algorithms must be implemented on the graphics processing unit (GPU) to achieve real-time performance, requiring the use of a graphics application programming interface (API).
-This paper presents a performance-focused and lightweight rendering engine supporting the Vulkan graphics API.
-The engine is designed to modernize the legacy rendering pipeline of Asynchronous Multi-Body Framework (AMBF), a dynamic simulation framework used extensively for interactive robotics simulation development.
-This new rendering engine implements graphical features such as physically based rendering (PBR), anti-aliasing, and ray-traced shadows, significantly improving the image quality of AMBF.
+In user training and synthetic data generation applications, high-fidelity visualizations from the simulation are essential.
+Yet, robotic simulators often limit their rendering algorithms to preserve real-time interaction with the simulation.
+Advancements in Graphics Processing Units (GPU) enable improved visualization without compromising performance.
+However, these advancements cannot be fully leveraged in simulation frameworks that use legacy graphics application programming interfaces (API) to interface with the GPU.
+This paper presents a performance-focused and lightweight rendering engine supporting the modern Vulkan graphics API that can be easily integrated with other simulation frameworks to enhance visualizations.
+To illustrate the proposed method, our engine is used to modernize the legacy rendering pipeline of the Asynchronous Multi-Body Framework (AMBF), a dynamic simulation framework used extensively for interactive robotics simulation development.
+This new rendering engine implements graphical features such as physically based rendering (PBR), anti-aliasing, and ray-traced shadows, significantly improving the image fidelity of AMBF.
 Computational experiments show that the engine can render a simulated scene with over seven million triangles while maintaining GPU computation times within two milliseconds.